How To Harvest Rosemary The Right Way

 Growing rosemary in your garden can be a lot of fun, and the plant will spring back quickly.
 The first thing you need to do is to select the right branches.

 Look for branches that are at least 8 inches in height.
-While it is best to harvest supple new tips or softer tips for fresh use, woody stems can offer some fresh use as well.
+While it is best to harvest supple new tips or softer tips for fresh use, woody stems can be used as well.
 These woody stems are excellent when used fresh for their flavor, and can act as a skewer for meat dishes.

-Never trim more than 1/3 of the plant at any given time to make sure your rosemary plant stays happy and healthy.
-Use sharp and sterile scissors or garden shears to cut off the top 2 to 3 inches of the stem, leaving the rest of the stem’s length to encourage it to grow back fast and healthy.
+Never trim more than one-third of the plant at any given time to make sure your rosemary plant stays happy and healthy.
+Use sharp and sterile scissors or garden shears to cut off the top 2 to 3 inches of the stem, leaving the rest to encourage it to grow back fast and healthy.

-If you are harvesting for fresh use, stick to collecting new green leaves or soft stems.
+When you harvest rosemary for fresh use, stick to collecting new green leaves or soft stems.
 On the other hand, when harvesting for drying, you can go all out and harvest the plants up to the woody base.
-Be careful not to take too much off the base at any time to be sure the plant is able to keep growing.
+Be careful not to take too much off the base at any time.

 How To Store Rosemary